-One in 40 Ashkenazi Jews carries a BRCA gene mutation, nearly 10 times the rate of the general population, making Jewish families significantly more susceptible to hereditary breast cancer and ovarian cancer.
+One in 40 Ashkenazi Jews carries a BRCA gene mutation, more than 10 times the rate of the general population, making Jewish families significantly more susceptible to hereditary breast cancer and ovarian cancer.
 They may also carry a mutation in another gene predisposing to ovarian cancer, including but not limited to BRIP1, PALB2, PTEN, RAD51C, RAD51D, or a gene predisposing to Lynch syndrome.
 Be aware of the signs and symptoms of breast cancer and ovarian cancer.

 Signs of Ovarian Cancer

 Ovarian cancer is difficult to detect, especially, in the early stages.
 This is partly due to the fact that the ovaries, two small, almond-shaped organs on either side of the uterus, are deep within the abdominal cavity.
 The following are often identified by women as some of the signs and symptoms of ovarian cancer:

 - Feeling the need to urinate urgently or often